sal55/langs/MLang/Downloads.md

 Other binaries are built from `.ma` amalgamated source files using `mm.exe`, or from `.c` files using `gcc` or `tcc`.

 Use `-O2` or `-O3` as desired if using gcc, to get best performance.
-Tiny C (tcc) can also be used, but may need `-luser32` option on Windows.
+When `tcc` (Tiny C) is used, it may need `-luser32` option on Windows.

-(.ma files have been generated from original, discrete source modules using `mm -ma`; .c files have been generated using `mc -c` or (using version of `mu` running on Windows), `mu -c`.)
+(`.ma` files have been generated from original, discrete source modules using `mm -ma`; `.c` files have been generated using `mc -c` or (using version of `mu` running on Windows), `mu -c`.)

 ### Testing Binaries

 This will test whether installed tools are working properly.
-Tools and inputs are assumed to be in the same place in the examples, otherwise just fill in the paths.
+Tools and inputs are assumed to be in the same place in the examples, otherwise just fill in their paths.

 Download [hello.m](hello.m) or [hello.q](hello.q), although both just consist of this one line:
 ````